precice/fenics-adapter/README.md

 Run ``python setup.py install`` from your shell.

+### Test the adapter

+As a first test, try to import the adapter via `python -c "import fenicsadapter"`.

+You can also run the tests in `fenics-adapter/tests` from this folder.
+Example: `$python tests/testCustomExpression.py`.

 ## Use the adapter

 Add ``from fenicsadapter import Coupling`` in your FEniCS code.
 Please refer to the examples in the `tutorials` folder for usage examples.